Explore the Best Day Trips from Stockholm

 Fjäderholmarnas Bryggeri’s Brewpub has a great selection of their own beers, and you can buy flights so that you can try a variety of different ones.
 They’re open from the beginning of May through mid-September.
 Their seating fills up fast, so if you’re interested in visiting, try to take the boat that arrives on the island just after they open.

 Stockholm is surrounded by options for incredible day trip destinations – there’s a world of adventure waiting just beyond the city limits.
-Check out sl.se for information on public transportation in Stockholm and the surrounding area and stromma.com for information on boat trips in the archipelago, including transport to Vaxholm and Fjäderholmarna and a steamboat tour to or from Mariefred.
+Check out sl.se for information on public transportation in Stockholm and the surrounding area and stromma.com for information on boat trips in the archipelago.
 Enjoy your travels!